Developer’s Guide

 Tests

-We have good experiences using ScalaTest and Spock as testing frameworks.
-Please do not only try to achieve a high line coverage, but also aim at covering as many branches as possible.
-In order to execute all available tests, execute gradle test or comment !test on your PR, which automatically queues a run in our CI.
+We have good experiences using ScalaTest (Spock in other projects) as testing frameworks.
+Please do not only try to achieve a high line coverage, but test where it makes sense.
+For crucial parts, aim at covering as many branches as possible.
+In order to execute all available tests, execute gradle test.

 Coding conventions